Arpit-Mathur09/ATM_cpp/README.md

 - - A-account no.//account no. should be in integer
 - - P-password // password can be string
 - - B-Balance //balance should be integer
+    --> Ex. you can add new user A(account_no) P(password) B(Balance)
+      >  remember don't use Same user name or password
 > IMPORTANT
 - Less effiecinet
-due to copying the whole data the rewriting it during withdraw and deposite it become less efficient
+    due to copying the whole data the rewriting it during withdraw and deposite
-- NO GUI